thilak-tp/directx11-programming/README.md

 bool processMessages();
 ~RenderWindow();
 ```
-- We Define a Custum windowProc() function to handle msges.
+- We define a Custum windowProc() function to handle msges.
 In which WM_CHAR: wParam can we used to get the character that was pressed, either capital or small while using WM_KEYDOWN lparam is used to check for key press and which key pressed ignoring the case.
 WM_CHAR is useful where letter case is to be used and WM_KEYDOWN can be used to check for the keypress for example character movement in the game etc.
+- A class **WindowContainer** that would actually encompass the RenderWindow class and we reroute the WindowProc to be handled by the windowProc of this class rather than that of the RenderWindow Class.